 We feel it's definitely an under-rated material.

 There are several important benefits to using PMMA as a 3d printing material.
 To begin with, it has a high impact resistance which makes it tough and durable.
 It’s also extremely rigid with very little flexibility.
-So, if you’re going to need to print an object that will stand up to a certain amount of stress without bending or deforming, then PMMA is a strong contender.
+So, if you’re going to need to print an object that will stand up to a certain amount of stress without bending or deforming, then PMMA 3D printer filaments are a strong contender.

-In short, here are the key points to using PMMA filaments:
+In short, here are the main PMMA 3D filament properties:

 - Clear, thermoplastic acrylic;